mattermost/docs/source/cloud/cloud-integrations/cloud-bot-accounts.rst

 Bot Accounts
 =============

 Use Bot Accounts to integrate with Mattermost through `plugins <https://developers.mattermost.com/extend/plugins/>`_ or the `Mattermost RESTful API <https://api.mattermost.com>`_.
-Bot accounts access the RESTful API on behalf of a bot through the use of the :doc:`personal access tokens feature <personal-access-tokens>`.
+Bot accounts access the RESTful API on behalf of a bot through the use of the `personal access tokens feature <https://docs.mattermost.com/cloud/cloud-integrations/cloud-personal-access-tokens.html>`_.

 Bot accounts are just like user accounts, except they:

   - Cannot be logged into.
   - Cannot be used to create other bot accounts.
-  - Do not count as a registered user and therefore do not count towards the total users for an Enterprise Edition license.
+  - Do not count as a registered user and therefore do not count towards your subscription.

 Additional benefits include:

   - Bot accounts can be enabled to post to any channel in the system by System Administrators, including a private team, private channel or a Direct Message channel.
   - Integrations created by a user and tied to a bot account no longer break if the user leaves the company.
   - Once created, bot accounts behave just like regular user accounts and can be added to teams and channels similar to users.
-  - Bot accounts are a safer way to integrate with Mattermost through the RESTful API and Plugin API because there is no need to manage shared logins with these accounts.
+  - Bot accounts are a safe way to integrate with Mattermost through the RESTful API and Plugin API because there is no need to manage shared logins with these accounts.
   - ``BOT`` tag is used everywhere in the UI where bot accounts are referenced, including messages and user lists.

 Note that currently:

   - Bot accounts can only be created or managed by plugins or System Administrators.
   - Bot accounts cannot be assigned to webhooks or slash commands.
 These must still be created by a user account.
-  - Service accounts without an email address pulled from LDAP or SAML systems in Enterprise Edition is not yet supported.
+  - Service accounts without an email address pulled from LDAP or SAML systems is not yet supported.

 If you would like to see improvements to bot accounts, `let us know in the Feature Proposal Forum <https://mattermost.uservoice.com>`_.